MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/msal-python-overview.md

 ## Usage

 Acquiring tokens with MSAL Python follows this 3-step pattern.
 This is the high level conceptual pattern.
 There will be some variations for different flows.
-They are demonstrated in [runnable samples hosted right in this repo](https://github.com/AzureAD/microsoft-authentication-library-for-python/tree/dev/sample).
+They are demonstrated in the [runnable samples](https://github.com/AzureAD/microsoft-authentication-library-for-python/tree/dev/sample).

 1. MSAL proposes a clean separation between [public client applications, and confidential client applications](https://tools.ietf.org/html/rfc6749#section-2.1).
 Therefore, create either a `PublicClientApplication` or a `ConfidentialClientApplication` instance, and reuse it during the lifecycle of your app.
 The following example shows a `PublicClientApplication`: